-This is the second in what I hope to make a monthly series summarizing the past month on the Community Blog.
+This is the latest in our monthly series summarizing the past month on the Community Blog.
 Please leave a comment below to let me know what you think.Continue reading

 In the past times the Fedora Ambassadors Program had some issues, which made the Ambassadors Team feel disheartened and discouraged.
 This caused the Mindshare Committee to step up and to gather community input to improve the Ambassadors Program, which gave birth to the Fedora Ambassadors revamp proposal and to create a temporary taskforce which would work on the plan of action in the proposal.